ArtofBugs/Nonograms/README.md

 If you'd like to make your own puzzle, create a text file with the .non file ending and follow the format provided in the FORMAT.md file in mikix's nonogram-db repository.

+My repository also has a generator for all-black squares; run

+`sh genblack.sh n > nons/newfile`

+replacing `n` with the side length and `newfile` with what you want to call your new file.
+The file will be created as a .non file in the nons folder.

 ***************